 Just press Ctrl-J (like Jump) to jump from test to implementing class and the other way.
 Or press Ctrl-R (like Run) to run the test regardless if you are in the test or the implementation class.

 We use a lot of state machines in our projects.
 We use them for abstracting instruments that we control, controlling when user input controls have to be enabled or disabled and for other things.
 State machines are great for these kind of tasks (much easier that nested switch statements anyway) but they provide a big challenge when developing software test driven.
 This is due to the fact that they are of course very state full and often active (running on their own worker thread).
+Here are some...

 I’m working in an agile software development team which develops a fairly complex automation system for manufacturing facilities.
 We are using Test Driven Development as our main tool to improve the overall quality of the code.
 We all knew that we are going to have a large number of unit tests during the life cycle of the software.
 Before we started writing unit tests we decided that we need a test naming convention.

 The Model View View-Model pattern gained a lot of momentum lately.
 It allows to reduce the code in the code behind class of a form or user control to a minimum.
 Therefore, unit testability is improved dramatically compared to other view patterns like MVC/MVP.
 However, when I design software, I follow (amongst others) the principles of SOLID (link).
 The first principle in SOLID is the Single Responsibility Prinicple (SRP) that states that “A class should have one, and only one, reason to...